WCCArtists/WCCArtists.github.io/dataset.md

 # Dataset

-We provide a research dataset derived from André Kim’s body of work:
+We will provide a research dataset derived from André Kim’s body of work:

 - **3D scans** of his avant‑garde fashion designs
 - **Design documents** such as original sketches and production archives